elusivecodes/FyreEntity/README.md

 - `$options` is an array containing options for filling the entity.
     - `guard` is a boolean indicating whether to check whether the field is accessible, and will default to *true*.
     - `mutate` is a boolean indicating whether to mutate the value, and will default to *true*.
+    - `original` is a boolean indicating whether to set the field as an original, and will default to *false*.

 ```php
 $entity->set($field, $value, $options);